Tixul/kuroi_dokutsu/README.md

 The project is still being built, so expect rough edges.
 It's here as a work in progress, not a polished release.

+## About the name

+*Cave Noire* — the game that inspired this one — is a Japanese title with a French name.
+So, as a small joke, I flipped it around: a game made in France with a Japanese name. *Kuroi Dōkutsu* (黒い洞窟) simply means "black cave."

 ## License

 MIT — see [LICENSE](LICENSE).
 Copyright (c) 2026 Tixul.